ewe2/ewe2.ninja/source/content/_stuff.md

 ### Things

-Apart from the topics on the navigation to the left, I'm interested in many
+Apart from the topics on the navigation above, I'm interested in many
 things:

 * I've been an avid book reader since childhood, with a particular love